AmanSurushe/Super-Memo-Doc/modules/implementation/remaining-phases-overview.md

 ```

 ### 📈 Success Metrics
-- 70% of users create at least one public label within 30 days
+- 70% of users create at least one public deck within 30 days
 - 4.0+ average rating for community content
-- 3+ imports per shared label on average
+- 3+ imports per shared deck on average

 ---